 It’s a long story.
-My friend Violeta, with whom I lived in the UK during the EVS, where Mladiinfo, told me.
-I met Violeta there and we stayed in contact.
+I stayed in contact with my friend Violeta, with whom I lived in the UK during the EVS, where Mladiinfo sent me.
 During quarantine, I was supposed to get a job in the Netherlands.
 I lost that opportunity because of covid.
 We were in contact during quarantine and she told me that an organization she volunteered for in the past was looking for a camp leader.
-Then she managed to pursue me to go with her and we bought tickets and everything.
+Then she persuaded me to go with her and we bought tickets and everything.
 In the end, they canceled the flight twice for her so I went by myself.
-I like the idea of being a camp leader because these camps are like environmental camps for young people.
-So I like the idea that we go beach cleaning, we are planting trees, cutting lupins, and learning stuff about global warming and the environment.
+I like the idea of being a camp leader because these camps are environmental camps for young people.
+We go beach cleaning, we are planting trees, cutting lupins, and learning stuff about global warming and the environment.
 This is interesting for me.
 I can also say it is a challenge if I can manage to be a camp leader because it sounds like… it’s a challenging job.

 What was your first impression as a camp leader?

 My first impression as a camp leader…I was quite scared.
 I think my first camp was a camp with teenagers.
-I was scared that I would not be able to understand them or they were gonna do crazy stuff.
+I was worried I won’t be able to understand them or they were gonna do crazy stuff.
 In the end, they were the nicest and the most mature group of people.
 They were maybe more mature than many adults.
 They became friends really quickly.
-I was scared I won’t be able to be close to them because I am introverted, but it was all good.
+I was worried I won’t be able to be close to them because I am introverted, but it was all good.
 It was fine because there were two camp leaders that were experienced, and there were two of us that we were just helping them.
 So, I could see what they were doing, and I was like doing it without knowing how to do it.

 How does a normal day look like?